swapnonil/jaxb_xsd_any/README.md

     }
 }
 ```
 The example above creates a PersonType and also adds an AddressType.
-It serialises it to a StringWriter and then reads it off again.
-To enable this ability to read and write both the Peron and Address types it must be included in the JAXB Context
+It serialises it to a StringWriter and then reads it off a StringReader again.
+To enable this ability to read and write both the Person and Address types it must be included in the JAXB Context
 ```java
 JAXBContext context = JAXBContext.newInstance(PersonType.class, AddressType.class);
 ```